 This name from Greek mythology, meaning ‘like a star’ sounds magical to us.
 What do you think about this hypnotic name?
 You can also opt for the simple form Astra.

 This upscale unisex name is shooting up the charts for girls.
 Its most familiar namesake is Aubrey Plaza, the star of Parks and Recreation.
 Aubrey means ‘elf ruler’.

 The sight of magnificent green lights dancing in the sky is no less than a magical phenomenon.
 Aurora Borealis, better known as the Northern Lights, takes place when the electrons collide with the upper atmosphere.
 This Latin name means ‘the dawn’.

-In the Greek mythology, Calypso was the beguiling sea nymph who falls in love with Odysseus.
+In the Greek mythology, Calypso was the beguiling sea nymph, known for her captivating beauty, who falls in love with Odysseus.
 Calypso is also the name of West India music.
 It means ‘she that conceals’.

 Coralia, meaning ‘like coral’, was the name of a mermaid in a ballet based on Friedrich de la Motte Fouqué’s Undine.
 We feel it’s a perfect option for parents looking for something rarer than Coral or Coraline.

 Cyrena was the water nymph who fought a lion that tried to harm the Sun god Apollo.
 Apollo, in return built for her a city named Cyrenaica.
 Cyrena means ‘Mother of Aristaeus’.

 This invented name, belonging to the dragon girl from Game of Thrones has gained traction in real life big time.